 Despite the challenges presented by the COVID-19 crisis, the Group continued to execute well on its stated growth strategies for the 2020/21 financial year.
-Group earnings remained strong and were mainly generated by FirstRand Namibia's large lending and transactional franchises, FNB and RMB, which have deep and loyal customer bases.
+Group earnings remained strong and were mainly generated by large lending and transactional franchises, FNB and RMB, which have deep and loyal customer bases.